Empowering a profession, one counselor at a time.

 Mission: Enhancing Human Development and Promoting the Counseling Profession

-Vision: ORCA will support the counseling profession in Oregon through:
+Vision: ORCA will support the counseling profession in Oregon by:

 - Providing networking and professional development opportunities for counselors